goat girl are feeling murderous in their new video – watch it here

 "I would describe House as a very weird, almost comedic art horror film.
-It's full of interesting ideas and scenes that make it one of my favorites.
+It's full of interesting ideas and scenes that make it one of my favourites.
 The CGI effects in it are incredible, the director uses very old-school, abstract visuals that make you feel as though you're in a strange dream state.
-The best example of this being when one of the female guests of the house gets slowly eaten by the piano she's playing, while colorful strobes of lightning come out of the keys and the cats eyes that watch her."
+The best example of this being when one of the female guests of the house gets slowly eaten by the piano she's playing, while colourful strobes of lightning come out of the keys and the cats eyes that watch her."

 Naima: Don't Look Now